 My research interests focus on the changing organization of innovation, work, and production in complex technology sectors such as the automotive or the IT industries.
-More specifically, I am interested in: transnational divisions of labor; local and national institutional embeddedness; catching-up processes; and technological change.
+More specifically, I am interested in: transnational divisions of labor; local and national institutional embeddedness; industrial upgrading processes; and technological change.

 Before starting my current position at the WZB, I studied sociology, East European studies, and philosophy in Germany, Poland, and Singapore.